Glebcode/PowerBank21700/README.md

 **7.** Electrical isolation tape.

-*More details and information you can find in **word files** in english, hebrew and ukrainian.
+*More details, links and information you can find in **word files** in english, hebrew and ukrainian.
 Hope you will enjoy it !* https://youtu.be/oLE26JI4mzE - short review video.